Pictured: @graceeleyae silk headband

 Every natural girl I know has a stash of pins somewhere.
 Anyone looking to quickly pin, tuck, or roll their curls needs them.
 Can’t tell these pins apart?
 Bobby pins have a ridged side, and are best for simple updos like French rolls and tucks.
 Place them wavy side down to help the pins grip hair correctly.
 Hairpins are best for buns and chignons.

 Satin bonnets, scarves, and pillowcases allow the strands to glide on a surface that doesn’t rob them of precious moisture.
 Bonnets are the easiest to use, but will have you looking like grandma in the boudoir.
 Preserve your sexy along with your hair with a satin pillowcase.
-Use scarves to keep intricate braided and twisted styles intact.
+Use scarves to keep intricate braided and twisted styles intact and silk headbands for a quick go-to style.

 - 1 part creamy conditioner